Quoc V. Le

-Quoc Viet Le (born 1982), or Quoc Le, Le Viet Quoc, is a Vietnamese-American computer scientist and a machine learning pioneer at Google Brain, which he established with others from Google.
-He co-invented doc2vec and seq2seq models in natural language processing.
+Lê Viết Quốc (born 1982), or in romanized form Quoc Viet Le, is a Vietnamese-American computer scientist and a machine learning pioneer at Google Brain, which he established with colleagues from Google.
+He co-invented the doc2vec and seq2seq models in natural language processing.
 Le also initiated and lead the AutoML initiative at Google Brain, including the proposal of neural architecture search.